Increase Production Efficiency with a Mechanical Engineering Degree

 - An introductory study of the fundamental principles and technologies found in modern computer-controlled machines and processes, or mechatronics systems.

 - Students learn about the four main components of a mechatronic system: sensors, actuators, motion transmission mechanisms, and controllers.
 Students are expected to design and build a mechatronic system.

 ENGR 381 – Engineering Design Introduction

 This course will contain an introduction to the design process.
 Topics include system engineering, team dynamics, design specifications, conceptual design, scheduling, developing a business plan, market survey, and budgeting.

 Highlights of Our Bachelor’s in Mechanical Engineering Degree Program

 - Our computer, electrical, industrial & systems, and mechanical engineering programs are accredited by the Accreditation Board for Engineering and Technology (ABET).
 This means you can be sure your degree will be well respected in the engineering field.

 - Many classes are associated with a lab.
 This gives you an opportunity for practical application and better assimilation of the lessons.

 - You will have access to the latest technology and a qualified faculty that seek to know you personally and to provide you with opportunities for education, research, and training in a Christ-centered environment.

 - You may have the opportunity to intern at a variety of Fortune 500 companies and government agencies.
 In addition to offering you hands-on experience, but many internships are paid, allowing you to offset living costs.

 - Liberty University’s Center for Engineering Research & Education (CERE), located in nearby Bedford County, Virginia, promotes research and development of all forms of energy generation, storage, transmission, and through the Center for Advanced Engineering & Research, which is part of the CERE, engineering students at Liberty have the opportunity to observe and assist with research in the state-of-the-art facility.

 Our Mechanical Engineering Bachelor’s Degree Information

 - 135 total credit hours

-- You may transfer in up to 50% of your major-specific credits and 75% of your total degree
+- You may Transfer in up to 75% of your total degree

 - This bachelor’s degree program falls under our School of Engineering